A universal characterization of higher algebraic K-theory: Introduction

 where the left-hand sides denote the $\i$-categories of colimit-preserving functors and the right-hand sides the $\i$-categories of additive and localizing invariants. \end{theorem}

 From a motivic perspective, the $\i$-categories $\Motadd$ and $\Motloc$ should be considered as candidate categories of non-commutative motives.
-In fact, theorem~\ref{thm:Imain1} show us that every additive (respectively localizing) invariant factors uniquely through $\Motadd$ (through $\Motloc$).
-That is, all the information concerning additive (localizing) invariants is encoded in $\Motadd$ (in $\Motloc$).
-Further support for this viewpoint is provided by corollary~\ref{cor:Aenriched} below, which gives a natural enrichment of $\Motadd$ and $\Motloc$ over Waldhausen's $A$-theory of a point.
+In fact, theorem~\ref{thm:Imain1} shows us that every additive (respectively localizing) invariant factors uniquely through $\Motadd$ (resp., through $\Motloc$).
+That is, all the information concerning additive (resp., localizing) invariants is encoded in $\Motadd$ (resp., in $\Motloc$).

-Our second main result is the following characterization of higher algebraic $K$-theory.
-Recall that any stable $\i$-category (and in particular $\Motadd$ and $\Motloc$) admits natural mapping spectra; that is, a stable $\i$-category is naturally enriched over the $\i$-category $\ispec$ of spectra (see section~\ref{sec:specinf}).
+Our second main result is the following characterization of the higher algebraic $K$-theory of a stable $\i$-category.
+Any stable $\i$-category (and in particular $\Motadd$ and $\Motloc$) admits natural mapping spectra; that is, a stable $\i$-category is naturally enriched over the $\i$-category $\ispec$ of spectra (see sections~\ref{sec:stabilization} and ~\ref{sec:specinf}).